Director's viewfinder

-A director's viewfinder or director's finder is a viewfinder used by film directors and cinematographers to set the framing of a motion picture or movie camera.
-There are three types of director's viewfinders.
+A director's viewfinder or director's finder is a device used by film directors and cinematographers to set the framing of a shot with a motion picture or movie camera.
+As these cameras are often large and heavy, this tool provides an expedient solution to set camera positions and lens choices.

+There are four types of director's viewfinders.
 It is noteworthy that at least one cinematography guide lists learning how to use a director's viewfinder, or equivalent, as the number one fundamental that aspiring directors should consider.
-It is also true that some directors eschew the use of this device, instead opting for using the camera itself as the viewfinder.
+It is also true that some directors eschew the use of this device, instead opting for using the camera itself as the viewfinder when the camera is small enough.